-The mirror between the golden bowls on the altar rattled as the smoke scratched over her skin like lover's claws.
-Asuka spoke at the mirror, her hands obscured in a cloud of smoke, still holding the god.
+Asuka spoke at the mirror, her hands obscured in a cloud of smoke where she grasped the god.
 “Great God of Rain, stay here awhile?”

 Like a light in the fog, the face of a white snake appeared.
 “Who are you?”
-He was as white as the chalk, his voice slithering down from the mirror to the smudges on the floor and her knees.
+His voice slithered down from the mirror to the smudges on the floor and her knees.

 “I am Asuka of the Shinrusu, Heir to the Umiguni Grand Shrine.”